 AFOEM and TSANZ have urged regulators throughout the country to follow the lead of the Queensland Government and immediately ensure silica dust levels are maintained at a safe level at all benchtop fabrication workplaces.
 Workplace silica dust levels must be measured independently to demonstrate compliance with the current regulations.

-See frequently asked questions about the prevention, diagnosis and management of accelerated silicosis is attached.
+See frequently asked questions about the prevention, diagnosis and management of accelerated silicosis.